AdobeDocs/federated-audience-composition.en/help/start/faq.md

 +++What are the permissions required to access Federated Audience Composition?

 Federated Audience Composition requires Adobe Real-Time Customer Data Platform and Adobe Journey Optimizer Prime or Ultimate packages.
-You also need to have purchased the Federated Audience Composition add-on.
+You also need to have purchased Federated Audience Composition.

 In order to use Federated Audience Audience Composition, each user must be added to a specific profile created for each sandbox.
 For more information, refer to the [Access Federated Audience Composition](access-prerequisites.md) page.